Wiscasset principal fired over hidden camera

-Wiscasset Middle High School Principal Gina Stevens was fired Thursday night for authorizing the installation of a hidden camera, among several other transgressions that the School Committee said made her unfit for the job.
+Wiscasset School Committee fired Middle High School Principal Gina Stevens Thursday night for authorizing the installation of a hidden camera, among several other transgressions that the committee said made her unfit for the job.

 The committee shared that horror.

-“She exhibited poor judgment,” School Committee Chair Jason Putnam said.
+“She exhibited poor judgement,” School Committee Chair Jason Putnam said.
 “Actions have consequences.”

 Stevens declined to comment after the decision.